Vevo 3100The Ultimate Preclinical Imaging Experience

 The Vevo 3100 Imaging System helps you visualize your data at high resolution like never before.

-Vessel walls appear sharp, pre-palpable lesions are clearly delineated, and rib shadows are reduced.
+Vessel walls appear sharp and pre-palpable lesions are clearly delineated.

 With a powerful combination of high frame rates and advanced image processing, the Vevo 3100 micro-ultrasound imaging system reduces speckle noise and artifacts while preserving and enhancing critical information for small animal in vivo studies.